David C. Miller, MD, MPH

 Susan M. Linsell, BS, MHSA

-Susan Linsell is a Senior Project Manager in the Department of Urology at the University of Michigan with a background in both Industrial Engineering and Health Services Administration, and is Lean Six Sigma Black Belt certified.
-Ms. Linsell serves as the administrative contact for participating practices and directs data submission and collaborative meetings.
-She also organizes and oversees the external validation site-visits, provides administrative management at the Coordinating Center, and helps to spearhead quality improvement efforts at the individual practices.
+Susan Linsell is the MUSIC Senior Program Manager with a background in both Industrial Engineering and Health Services Administration, and is Lean Six Sigma Black Belt certified.
+She leads the administrative and operational aspects of MUSIC and serves as the primary point of contact for participating practices and those outside the collaborative.
+She also provides oversight of all program quality improvement activities and analytic work.

 Tae Kim, BS

-Tae Kim is the MUSIC Associate Project Manager and Patient Outcomes Coordinator.
-Ms. Kim helps in the management of day-to-day operations and monitoring processes for quality assurance.
-She also spearheads several MUSIC initiatives including the Patient Reported Outcomes program (PRO), Notable Outcomes and Trackable Events after Surgery (NOTES), Reducing Operative Complications from Kidney Stones (ROCKS), and small renal mass (KIDNEY).
+Tae Kim is the MUSIC Associate Project Manager and ROCKS Program Manager.
+Tae helps in the management of day-to-day operations and monitoring processes for quality assurance.
+She also manages several MUSIC quality improvement initiatives including the Patient Reported Outcomes program (PRO), Notable Outcomes and Trackable Events after Surgery (NOTES), and Videos to Identify Developmental & Educational Opportunities (VIDEO) and is spearheading MUSIC’s member engagement and diversification strategies.

 Anna Johnson, MS